mmkal/handy-redis/commands/getset.md

 GET mycounter
 ```

 As per Redis 6.2, GETSET is considered deprecated.
-Please use `SET` with `GET` parameter in new code.
+Please prefer `SET` with `GET` parameter in new code.

 @return